Skip to main content

 4. The daemon runs a capability check for the matched agent's required actions.
 The check writes a CapabilityCheck audit event regardless of outcome.
 A failed check rejects the dispatch with Response::Error.

-5. On success, the runtime spawns the agent, sends the intent on stdin, reads the result on stdout, and enforces the wall-clock budget.
+5. On success, the runtime spawns the agent, sends the intent on stdin, reads the result on stdout, and enforces the budget via both the wall-clock kill at cpu_ms_per_task and the periodic projection tick that preempts via SIGTERM/grace/SIGKILL on projected overshoot.

 6. The daemon writes a working-tier MemoryRecord (with an embedding vector if an embedder is configured), a SettlementReceipt for the resources consumed, and an IntentDispatched audit event.